-Nectar feeders provide a food source for hummingbirds in winter, but they’re a big commitment.
+Natural food sources like insects and nectar-bearing flowering plants are in short supply in winter.
+Nectar feeders can provide a reliable food source for hummingbirds, but they’re a big commitment.
 If you commit to winter feeding, you must commit fully.
 Non-migratory hummingbirds may come to rely on this food source and will suffer if it is interrupted.
 Don’t put hummingbird feeders out if you’re not prepared to clean them regularly and keep them fresh and thawed.

 Keep feeders clean

 Feeders often attract unusually large numbers of hummingbirds to one area – this can be a joy to watch, but also means any fungus or bacteria in the feeder will affect many birds.
 These infections can cause their tongues to swell and often result in death, a sad outcome for birds and bird lovers.
 Clean feeders regularly to prevent fungal or bacterial growth.

 Clean feeders with a solution of one part white vinegar to four parts water about once a week.
 Change the nectar solution every few days.

 Feeders that are left empty or left to freeze can lead to starvation for the birds that have come to rely on them.
 Make sure your nectar never has ice crystals or freezes, and can be provided through the whole winter.

 Have a friend or neighbour check your feeder if you’re away.
 In harsh temperatures, you may need to bring your feeder in at night to prevent freezing – this won’t disrupt the hummingbirds if the feeder is put back out first thing in the morning.
 Hummingbirds are most commonly injured when the feeding tube entrances get frozen – double-check the openings to make sure they’re safe.